doingandlearning/node-training-jan-2024/04-node-modules/exercise.md

 ### **Task 2: Create Modules and Functions**

-1. Inside the `src` directory, create a new file called `mathFunctions.ts`:
+1. Inside the `src` directory, create a new file called `mathFunctions.js`:

     ```js
     // src/mathFunctions.js